ShichiNoBushi/to_do_list/README.md

 ## Features

 * Add, remove, and finish tasks
+* Edit tasks
-* Priority and tag filtering
+* Priority and tag filtering and sorting
 * JSON persistence and automatic saving
 * Reminder for upcoming or overdue tasks

 ## Future Improvements

-* Editing tasks
 * GUI
 * Notifications